WELCOME

 (Note: I recently moved out of a harmful household.
 So, this space is also for anyone who wants to witness the 200 mistakes I’ll be making this year, as I rebuild my life from scratch.)

-Hope and Hardships will house two companion platforms on its website: Notes On My Life (subscription-based) and The (Un)Biased Church (complimentary).
+Hope and Hardships will house two companion platforms on its website: Notes On My Life and The (Un)Biased Church.

 Notes On My Life is where I’ll share my boring and bizarre stories re: my turbulent journey with Christ, plus my unfortunate adventures as a darker-skinned woman who’s stuck inside a biased bubble.